minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

    All methods require starting/restarting the MinIO deployment to apply changes.

-   The following tabs provide a quick reference of the three LDAP configuration methods:
+   The following tabs provide a quick reference for the available configuration methods:

    .. tab-set::